UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: New Modules System
-* At the end of 2019 the Spartan team started to implement a new modules system, based around compiler hiearchies.
+* At the end of 2019 the Spartan team started to implement a new modules system, based around compiler hierarchies.
 With the new system, you must invoke a compiler (if different to the default), then the application.
 This protects people from changing toolchains.
 The full toolchain does not have to be specified.
 * Example: `source /usr/local/module/spartan_new.sh`, `module load fosscuda/2019b`, `module avail Tensorflow/`, `module load tensorflow/2.1.0-python-3.7.4`.
 Another option to load new system is `module load spartan_2019`.
 -- *Slide End* --